mahmoudimus/ac/docs/public/concepts/understanding-jwt.md

  the indicated algorithm and a previously established secret.
  * An attacker tampering with the header or claims will cause signature verification to fail.
  * An attacker signing with a different secret will cause signature verification to fail.
  * There are various algorithm choices legal in the JWT spec.
-In atlassian-connect version 1.0 we support HMAC SHA-256.
+In atlassian-connect version 1.0 we support HMAC SHA-256. **Important:** your implementation should discard any JWT tokens which specify `alg: none` as these are not subject to signature verification.

 ### Steps to Follow

  1. Create a header JSON object
  * Convert the header JSON object to a UTF-8 encoded string and base-64 encode it.
 That gives you encodedHeader.